Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.11.6 - August 2025 =
+* Fixed missing nonce on admin tools
+* Fixed issue with some YouTube urls that were not embeded correctly

 = 6.11.5 - July 2025 =
 * Fixed broken release notes not showing correctly for add-ons